The Old Wooden Bridge

 The water race, with water from the Waimakariri River, flows underneath the car bridge at the edge of the property.
 In the early days the car bridge was built from heavy wooden sleepers laid over the water.

 The rough old gate was kept as a sheep barrier - just in case they decide to turn right or left (into the water) when they were crossing the car bridge.
 One should never over-estimate the brainpower of sheep.

 This is what the area by the car bridge used to look like, before it was swallowed up by the great Moosey Digging and Planting Machine.
 You can see a young version of the Willow Tree in the distance.
-These are some of my earliest garden pictures, taken years before the Stumpy Garden came into existence.
+These are some of my earliest garden pictures, taken years before the Willow Garden came into existence.

-the stumpy lawn - from the archives
+the old lawn - from the archives

 There was quite a mess to clean up when this photograph was taken.
 The empty drums, and a lot of rubbish from the gum trees, were still half buried in the ground.
 There were also patches of daffodils in the long grass.
 I was in my naturalising of hosts of golden daffodils phase - but I used modern hybrids with tall, floppy stems!
 Aargh!

-The Old Stumpy Lawn
+The Old Lawn

 stumps in the lawn